GustavOdysseus/odysseus_website/odysseus/documentacao_avancada/crewai/cli/gerenciamento_crews/train_crew.md

     raise ValueError("The number of iterations must be a positive integer.")

 if not filename.endswith(".pkl"):
-    raise ValueError("The filename must not end with .pkl")
+    raise ValueError("The filename must end with .pkl")
 ```

 **Regras de Validação:**